disposableraft/the-curator/notes.md

 - Some categories might be derived from the exhibition titles themselves
 - For categories, only use union of C and M, such that all C are a subset of M.
-- Write scraper (?) or just a SPARQL query (?) for wikimedia IDs to get categories.

 Oh, wow.
 This query took forever!
 Show the movements for Q235281, aka Helen Frankenthaler.